1988 United States Senate elections: Wisconsin

 Incumbent Democrat William Proxmire decided to retire, instead of running for re-election to a sixth full term.
 Democratic businessman Herb Kohl won the open seat, beating Republican state senator Susan Engeleiter.

 Wyoming

 Incumbent Republican Malcolm Wallop ran for re-election to a fourth term, and was narrowly re-elected, defeating the Democratic state senator John Vinich by a margin of a little over 1,300 votes.

 Despite being a reliably Republican state, Vinich, a Democrat, was able to impressively compete with Wallop.
 During the campaign, Wallop attacked Vinich as being a tax-and-spend liberal who was beholden to labor and anti-business.
-Vinich, in turn, cited his "A" score he got from the National Rifle Association due to his votes in the Wyoming Legislature to counter Wallop's attacks, and possibly attract conservative voters.
+Vinich, in turn, cited his "A" score he was given by the National Rifle Association of America due to his votes in the Wyoming Legislature to counter Wallop's attacks, and possibly attract conservative voters.